coder/code-server/docs/npm.md

 ## Installing

-After adding the dependencies for your OS, install code-server package globally:
+After adding the dependencies for your OS, install the code-server package globally:

 ```bash
 yarn global add code-server